git/git.github.io/rev_news/drafts/edition-70.md

   helping the end users, but I'm thinking of ways to make these available outside of Git.

-  The main one is improvements to "git pull".
+  The main one is improvements to `git pull`.
 Initially there was a complaint from a Red Hat employee about an annoying warning added recently, which prompted me to look back at work I did in 2013 which solves all this, but was never merged.
-Back then the "git pull" code was written in shell script, now it's in C, so I had to rewrite all this functionality.
+Back then the `git pull` code was written in shell script, now it's in C, so I had to rewrite all this functionality.

-  It's a lot of work because there's many different workflows, configurations, and options that affect the way "git pull" works.
+  It's a lot of work because there are many different workflows, configurations, and options that affect the way `git pull` works.
 I think the bulk of the code is mostly done, but there's a few options I would like to explore that I haven't mentioned yet in the mailing list, since the current patch series is controversial as it is.

   Part of the work is reading back old mail threads which go back to 2008.
   A lot of problems and suggestions have been mentioned throughout the years, and my patch series tries to compile all of those, in addition to the comments from 2020.